phalcon-orphanage/docs/en/db-models.md

 $robot->save($_POST);
 ```

-<h5 class='alert alert-warning' markdown='1'>Without precautions mass assignment could allow attackers to set any database column's value.
-Only use this feature if you want to permit a user to insert/update every column in the model, even if those fields are not in the submitted form. </h5>
+> Without precautions mass assignment could allow attackers to set any database column's value.
+Only use this feature if you want to permit a user to insert/update every column in the model, even if those fields are not in the submitted form.
+{: .alert .alert-warning }

 You can set an additional parameter in `save` to set a whitelist of fields that only must taken into account when doing the mass assignment: